Sinusitis (sinus infection)

 - Stand over a sink, cup the palm of 1 hand and pour a small amount of the solution into it.

-- Repeat these steps until your nose feels more comfortable.
+- Repeat the first 5 steps up to 3 times a day until your nose feels more comfortable.

-You do not need to use all of the solution, but use a fresh 1 each day.
+You do not need to use all of the solution, but make a fresh solution each time you clean your nose.

 A pharmacist can advise you about medicines that can help, such as: